 The government is also involved here and might have some thoughts about what should or shouldn't be paid for, and they're getting more and more active.
 And so there's some dynamics there.
 We will absolutely be enhancing underwriting.
 You've seen the pricing dynamics as a result driven, in large part, by this experience.

 But I have a lot of faith in the insurance industry being able to work with our customers.
 This is the number one exposure they say they have.
 And we have a real need to focus on that and try and be there for them.

 OK.
 A lot of questions, Eddie, coming in for you on the OFAC question.
-Should the government make it mandatory to report the cyber attacks?
+And should the government make it mandatory to report the cyber-attacks?
 Obviously, you're saying you're encouraging that.
 But people are afraid.
 They don't want to tell the government that they've been hacked.
 So how do you get around that?

 So I think for businesses, what you have to do is you have to be able to be sure that you're working with a reputable company that is familiar with OFAC constraints and is able to perform the necessary checks to make sure that if you do have to pay a ransom, that you are not violating in OFAC a prohibited entity.

 So working with your insurance carrier, working through one of the providers that an insurance carrier makes available to you to make sure that you're not violating OFAC is probably the safest thing to do.
 But the other thing that I was referring to is that OFAC fact does create not a false safe harbor.